Hewista/ghost-on-github/README.md

 We will also be using a modified working version of a tool called Buster to generate static pages from our Ghost blog since the author of the original tool doesn't support it any more and it's Github repository is filled with issues.

-So here is my guide on how to setup a Ghost blog, host it on Github Pages with a custom domain and a free CDN and SSL from Cloudflare.
+So here is my guide on how to setup a Ghost blog, host it on Github Pages with a custom domain.
+[Click Here to Checkout my blog using this setup.]()

 So, let's get started...